Ascend raises $5.5M to provide a BNPL option for commercial insurance – TechCrunch

 Home and auto insurance can be broken up into payments, but the commercial side is not as customer friendly, Wynn said.
 Insurance is often paid in one lump sum annually, though, paying tens of thousands of dollars in one payment is not something every business customer can manage.
 Ascend is offering point-of-sale financing to enable insurance brokers to break up those commercial payments into monthly installments.

-“Insurance carries continue to focus on annual payments because they don’t have a choice,” he added.
+“Insurance carriers continue to focus on annual payments because they don’t have a choice,” he added.
 “They want all of their money up front so they can invest it.
 Our platform not only reduces the friction with payments by enabling customers to pay how they want to pay, but also helps carriers sell more insurance.”

 Startups like Ascend aiming to disrupt the insurance industry are also attracting venture capital, with recent examples including Vouch and Marshmallow, which raised close to $100 million, while Insurify raised $100 million.